By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Poor nutrition can make your mental condition worse.
 There is lots of material out there on the internet and in books about diet.
 Spending some time reading about better health and working to improve that health can improve your outlook on life.
 Don’t neglect the most vital of all nutrients.
 Lack of adequate water can make you fuzzy-headed.
 A large number of people think they are hungry when in fact they are thirsty.
 This leads to weight gain and poor mental health.
 Diet experts suggest drinking a glass of water and then waiting a few minutes to see if your hunger goes away on its own.

 Taking care of your body is more than just maintaining your weight.
 As we age the percentage of the body that is fat increases and the muscle mass declines.
-Even if you diet and don’t gain weight, you are becoming less fit.
+Even if your diet and don’t gain weight, you are becoming less fit.
 Make sure you get enough physical exercise to keep your muscles working.
 Feeling healthy will improve your mood.

 If you are in early recovery, don’t overdo the exercise either, you can’t undo a long period of neglect by running a marathon on the first day.
 The key to exercising as with all other recovery activities is to keep your life in balance and build up to doing more gradually.
 Do a little each day and slowly increase the amount and intensity of exercise.

 Improvements in mood and self-esteem come from the trying and appear long before any changes in the body become noticeable.

 Time off –vacations and pleasure.

 Make sure you plan for some enjoyable events in your life.
 People in early recovery often try to make up for lost time by working several jobs, going back to school and paying off old debts.
 If recovery becomes unpleasant it will be harder to sustain.
 Remember that your illness also has resulted in a deficit of fun and enjoyment.
 Recovery should be an adventure.
 Anything that is enjoyable is more likely to be maintained.